SlowLow999/The_Jailbreak_Index/README.md

 # The Jailbreak Index

-### A Curated Database for AI Security Researchers
+### A Curated Database for AI Red Teaming Researchers

 ---